riceissa/breathing/doc.md

 There are people with terrible posture who have normal breathing.
 So clearly posture isn't the full picture either.

+question: why is the buteyko belt considered good, but slouched posture that restricts the diaphragm considered bad?

 # Breathing and sleep

 One of the problems with going to sleep is that when you're lying in a dark room with literally no stimuli, it's very hard _not_ to think about your breath and overly focus on it.
 And focusing on it too much leads to trying to control your breathing which often means worse breathing.
 This is a pattern I keep falling into, but I'm not sure how to get _out_ of it.
 I mostly just try to get in bed only when I'm sleepy and also to think about random things while I'm trying to fall asleep so that I don't think about my breath.